In fall 2018, LSU welcomed the first cohort of BSW students.

 - Family agencies

 - Community agencies and organizations

 The Bachelor of Social Work (BSW) degree is designed to prepare students for entry level careers in social service agencies, school, corrections/criminal justice, and other community agencies.
 This degree will also prepare students who wish to pursue graduate studies in social work.
-Outstanding BSW students may receive the equivalent of one year academic credit in an MSW program, cutting their time to completion of the Master's degree in half.
+Once the program is fully accredited by the Council on Social Work Education (CSWE), outstanding BSW students may receive the equivalent of one year academic credit in an MSW program, cutting their time to completion of the Master's degree in half.